CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 #### INF.8.A6 Dealing with official documents in case of increased need for protection at home [Information Security Officer (ISB)] (CIA)

-If employees are required to process official documents or information with increased protection needs, they should consider giving up work at home.
+If employees are required to handle official or highly-sensitive information, SHOULD consider considering leaving home a domestic job.
 Otherwise, the home workplace SHOULD be protected by advanced, high quality technical safeguards.

 4 Further Information
 ------------------------------